djipco/webmidi/website/api/classes/Utilities.md

 **Since**: version 3.0.0

 **Throws**:
-  * coucou: TypeError The input could not be parsed to a note
+  * TypeError The input could not be parsed to a note

 ### `.buildNoteArray(...)`